The 2025 Statutory Review of the Local Government Rate Cap Mechanism is underway

 The ToR require the review to include consultation with relevant stakeholders and the production of a final report by December 2025.
 Information regarding the 2025 review is available on the Local Government Victoria website at https://www.localGovernment.vic.gov.au/our-programs/council-rates-and-charges.

-ACIL Allen has prepared a range of engagement tools to capture feedback from all interested parties as part of the Review.
+ACIL Allen prepared a range of engagement tools to capture feedback from all interested parties as part of the Review.
 This includes a Discussion Paper, a Response Form, and a short Online Survey.
-Interested parties are encouraged to respond to either or both of the Discussion Paper (via your own template respond such as a letter or paper, or via a Response Form) and the Online Survey to share your views.
+Stakeholder engagement via these tools is now closed.

 Discussion Paper